 Date donated 24 December 1945

-However, he became restless and decided to exchange city life for a career as a sailor.
-He made many voyages, both transatlantic and European, often visiting Holland and Belgium.
+However, he became restless and decided to follow a career as a sailor, making many voyages, both transatlantic and European, often visiting Holland and Belgium.
 These experiences had a lasting effect on him, providing inspiration for the marine art and seascapes at which he excelled.
-At one stage he worked collaboratively with another Cumbrian artist, Sam Bough RSA (1822-1878), on a large marine painting.
+At one stage he worked collaboratively with another Cumbrian artist, Samuel Bough RSA (1822-1878), on a large marine painting.

-George painted prolifically, working in a large variety of mediums - watercolours, oils, pastels, coloured chalks, charcoal, pen and ink and in many different styles.
+George painted prolifically, working in a large variety of mediums - watercolours, oils, pastels, coloured chalks, charcoal, pen and ink and also in many different styles.
 He exhibited a range of landscapes and seascapes, many of which were monochrome, in Liverpool and Manchester.
-In 1869 he became an Associate Member of the Manchester Academy.
-Two years later he was elected to full membership.
+In 1869 he became an Associate Member of the Manchester Academy; two years later he was elected to full membership.

 In 1873 he was invited to exhibit at the Royal Academy and during the next five years his work featured in several of their exhibitions:

 1874 On the Meuse, Rotterdam and Winter

 Early in his career George was influenced by the work of the Pre-Raphaelites and when some of his work was exhibited in a Cambridge gallery it caught the eye of John Ruskin, a fellow Cumbrian, who commented admiringly about it.
 His numerous studies of bushes and flowers, all created with a fine and delicate use of pen and ink and washes, exemplified his close observation of nature.
 Apparently, he was never without a sketchbook and preferred working outdoors.